 Where are the books for Windows power users?

-I use Linux at work, making web applications, and when I wanted to learn how it worked I found a couple of great books, “Linux Administration Handbook” and “How Linux Works: What Every Super User Should Know”.
+I use Linux at work, making web applications, and when I wanted to learn more about it, I found some great books, including “Linux Administration Handbook”, and “How Linux Works: What Every Super User Should Know”.

-They gave me a great understanding of how Linux was put together, and built a foundation I could use to understand the details from other sources.
-So after my frustrating weekend with Windows I decided to find the Windows equivalents of these books.
+They gave me a good understanding of how Linux was put together, and built a foundation I could use to understand the details from other sources.
+So after my frustrating weekend with Windows I decided to find the Windows equivalents to these books.

 It seems there are two kinds of books for Windows.
 Books for total beginners, and expensive volumes for people studying for professional certification.
 They contain a lot of information but are clearly focused on people working with Windows Server in a corporate environment.
 They go into great detail about managing the access permissions of hundreds of users, and performing network-wide software installations.

 Not much use to a programmer running Windows 10 at home who just wants to know how to control his computer and confidently deal with any problems that arise.